phpstan/phpstan-shim/README.md

 vendor/bin/phpstan.phar analyse src
 ```

-Check out the main repo for more options https://github.com/phpstan/phpstan
+Check out the main repo for more options [https://github.com/phpstan/phpstan](https://github.com/phpstan/phpstan).

+For technical reasons, if your project depends on `nikic/php-parser` package, make sure you have the `PHAR` PHP extension enabled, otherwise the composer autoloader will not work as expected.

 ## Configuration